apache/incubator-baremaps/docs/examples/openstreetmap/index.md

 # OpenStreetMap Example

 Baremaps is aimed at being the most productive toolkit for creating custom vector tiles from OpenStreetMap data.

-In this tutorial, we'll learn how to use Baremaps to import OpenStreetMap data in a Postgis com.baremaps.osm.database and how to create vector tiles from this data.
+In this tutorial, we'll learn how to use Baremaps to import OpenStreetMap data in a Postgis database and how to create vector tiles from this data.
 Notice that the following steps assume that Baremaps and Postgis are [installed](https://www.baremaps.com/installation/).
 Also, if you are in a hurry, consider skipping the "Under the Hood" sections.

 ## Dataset

 OpenStreetMap (OSM) is a free and editable map of the world.
 It is maintained by a community of passionate volunteers in a way which is similar to Wikipedia.
 Every week, OpenStreetMap publishes a [full dump](https://planet.openstreetmap.org/) of its data in two flavours: a large XML file (about 90GB) and a more compact binary file (about 50GB) in the  [Protocol Buffer Format](https://developers.google.com/protocol-buffers) (PBF).
 As processing such large files can take several hours, [Geofabrik](http://www.geofabrik.de/data/download.html) regularly publishes smaller extracts of OSM for specific regions.
-The [GitHub directory](https://github.com/baremaps/baremaps/tree/master/docs/examples/openstreetmap) associated with this example contains a tiny extract of OSM for [Liechtenstein](https://en.wikipedia.org/wiki/Liechtenstein), which is suitable for experiments.
+The [GitHub directory](https://github.com/baremaps/baremaps/tree/master/baremaps-examples/openstreetmap) associated with this example contains a tiny extract of OSM for [Liechtenstein](https://en.wikipedia.org/wiki/Liechtenstein), which is suitable for experiments.

 ## Importing OpenStreetMap Data

 To begin with the tutorial, make sure you have the source files of the tutorial in your current working directory.
-Additionally, prepare the com.baremaps.osm.database by executing the following command.
+Additionally, prepare the database by executing the following command.
 Hereafter, the command executes files sequentially, but the queries they contain are executed in parallel.

 ```
 baremaps execute \
-  --com.baremaps.osm.database 'jdbc:postgresql://localhost:5432/baremaps?&user=baremaps&password=baremaps' \
+  --database 'jdbc:postgresql://localhost:5432/baremaps?&user=baremaps&password=baremaps' \
   --file 'res://osm_create_extensions.sql' \
   --file 'res://osm_drop_tables.sql' \
   --file 'res://osm_create_tables.sql' \